Andreu47/Andreu47/README.md

 <img src="./assets/contribution-orbit.svg" alt="Contribution orbit" width="100%" />

-### Hi, I'm Andreu
+#### Hi there, I'm Andreu

-🎓 DAM student at **Institut Tecnològic de Barcelona**
+- 🎓 DAM student at **Institut Tecnològic de Barcelona**

-💻 Interested in **software development, technical projects and graphics**
+- 💻 Interested in **software development, technical projects and graphics**

-🌌 Also deeply interested in **physics**, especially as a field I would like to explore professionally
+- 🌌 Passionate about **physics**, with the goal of exploring it professionally

-🧠 I like understanding how things work and turning that curiosity into projects
+- 🧠 I like understanding how things work and turning that curiosity into projects